-This command prevents an aggregation switch from propagating Topology Change Notifications (TCNs), from to the uplink port on access switches.
-In other words, TCNs are filtering on all neighboring ringes attached to access switches.
+This command prevents a switch from propagating Topology Change Notifications (TCNs) to other ports on the switch.

 '''

 Console(config)#interface ethernet 1/5

 Console(config-if)#spanning-tree restricted-tcn

 '''

 spanning-tree This command configures the path cost on a spanning instance in the Multiple mst cost Spanning Tree.
 Use the no form to restore the default auto-configuration mode.